Abrahamogbedobor/configure-ad/README.md

 <img src="https://i.imgur.com/55hbqEQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Domain Controller named DC-1 (WINDOW SERVER 2022), has been successfully created after passing its validation test as shown above.
 Also, several resources such as resource group, virtual network, and subnet were automatically created when creating DC-1 VM.
+Note, prior to now, Client-1 was using VNET DNS server but that we do not want as we want it to use DC-1 IP address then we can be able to achieve our aim.
 </p>
 <br />